sinclairt/crud-controller/readme.md

 # Crud Controller

 The Crud Controller is built to minimise the amount of code you need to write to get a resource off the ground.
-It is coupled with the Magic Views packed which get the views for these methods created in a cinch.
+It is coupled with the Magic Views package which gets the views for these methods created in a cinch.

 ### Installation